lamaradwan/Movies-Library/README.md

 5. A search api for movies
 6. A handler for top rated movies
 7. A handler for the upcoming movies
+8. PSQL Database handler to add a movie
+9. PSQL Database handler to get the added movies

 * What observations or questions do you have about what you’ve learned so far?